-The statistics are also broken down geographically into "on campus," "residential facilities for students on campus," non-campus buildings, or "on public property" such as streets and sidewalks.
+The statistics are also broken down geographically into the following categories: on campus: student housing, on campus: other, non-campus buildings and property, and public property- such as streets and sidewalks.
 Schools can use a map to denote these areas.
-The report must also indicate if any of the reported incidents, or any other crime involving bodily injury, was a "hate crime."
+The report must also indicate if any of the reported incidents or crimes were classified as a hate crime.

-Access to Timely Information-
+Access to Timely Information

-Schools are also required to provide "timely warnings" and a separate more extensive public crime log.
+Schools are also required to provide timely warnings and a separate more extensive public crime log.
 It is these requirements which are most likely to affect the day to day lives of students.
-The timely warning requirement is somewhat subjective and is triggered when the school considers a crime to pose an ongoing "threat to students and employees" while the log records all incidents reported to the campus safety department.
+The timely warning requirement is somewhat subjective and is triggered when the school considers a crime to pose an ongoing threat to students and employees, while the log records all incidents reported to the campus safety department.
 Timely Warnings will be released at the direction of Campus Safety when there is an ongoing threat to the campus community.

 Warnings can be released in a combination of ways to include siren, e-mails, texts and flyers.

-Timely warnings cover a broader source of reports (Campus Safety, other campus officials, and off-campus law enforcement) than the crime log but are limited to those crime categories required in the annual report.
-The crime log includes only incidents reported to the campus safety department, but covers all crimes not just those required in the annual report; meaning crimes like theft are included in the log.
+Timely warnings cover a broader source of reports (Campus Safety, other campus officials, and off-campus law enforcement) than the crime log, but are limited to those crime categories required in the annual report.
+The crime log includes all crimes reported to the Campus Safety Department, not just those required in the annual report; meaning crimes like theft are included in the log.
 State crime definitions may be used.